The Princess Diaries (film): Casting

-Marshall cast Heather Matarazzo as Mia's best friend Lilly Moscovitz after casting director Marcia Ross introduced them to each other, insisting that Matarazzo is different from other actresses.
-Matarazzo attended a chemistry reading with Hathaway after auditioning for Marshall; Hathaway believes that the two actresses had met each other several times prior, none of which Matarazzo remembers, expounding, "I was such a sarcastic, little punk-ass kid that couldn't be bothered by cheerfulness" while "She's such a warmhearted, beautiful, sweet, soulful woman".
-Matarazzo insists that they got along well despite their differences, likening their on-screen chemistry to Richard Gere and Roberts' in Pretty Woman.
-Furthermore, the actress cites Marshall as her favourite director, whose positive energy she described as unrivaled by other directors.
-Matarazzo was also starstruck by the opportunity to work with Andrews, whose films she had idolized as a child, and often asked for the actress' autograph.
+Marshall cast Heather Matarazzo as Lilly Moscovitz after casting director Marcia Ross introduced them to each other, promising that Matarazzo was different from other actresses he had interviewed for the part.
+Matarazzo participated in a chemistry reading opposite Hathaway after auditioning for Marshall.
+Although Hathaway believes the two actresses had met several times prior to filming The Princess Diaries, Matarazzo claims she does not remember meeting Hathaway before their chemistry reading.
+The actress cites Marshall as her favourite director, whose positive energy she described as unrivaled by his peers.
 Héctor Elizondo was cast as Joe, Mia's limousine driver and Clarisse's head of security.
 Elizondo is known for appearing in all 18 films Marshall directed.
-Singer Mandy Moore was cast as Mia's school rival Lana Thomas, her first credited film role.
-Marshall was the first film director with whom Moore, sixteen years old at the time, ever worked; she recalled that the director "had no business casting me ...
-I didn't know what I was doing.
-So I think the highlight of the film was working with him."
-Moore also appreciated the fact that most of her co-stars were similar to her in age, crediting the overall experience with setting her acting career "in motion".
+Singer Mandy Moore was cast as Lana Thomas, her first credited film role.
+Marshall was the first film director with whom Moore, sixteen years old at the time, ever worked, and appreciated that most of her co-stars were similar to her own age.
 Robert Schwartzman was cast as Michael, Mia's love interest and Lilly's brother.
 His real-life band Rooney has a cameo appearance as garage band Flypaper, with Schwartzman playing their lead singer.
 The musicians perform "Blueside", one of Rooney's original songs.
 Schwartzman wanted to change his last name in the credits to Cage in honor of his cousin Nicolas Cage, but the film's promotional material had already been finalized.
 The Princess Diaries remains Schwartzman's only major film role.

 Marshall cast several of his own family members in supporting and minor roles.
-Kathleen Marshall, Marshall's daughter, plays Clarisse's secretary Charlotte Kutaway.
-Charlotte's surname is finally revealed during the closing credits; Marshall explained that the character was named after how often she is used in cutaway shots, and her role references the filmmaking technique in which "whenever anything goes wrong in the film, you cut away to someone".
+His daughter Kathleen plays Clarisse's secretary, Charlotte Kutaway.
+The character, whose surname is only revealed during the end credits, was named after how often she is used in cutaway shots, and her role references the filmmaking technique of cutting away to someone whenever something goes awry.
 Marshall's wife appears as a ball guest, while his twin granddaughters Lily and Charlotte, the same granddaughters who inspired him to cast Hathaway, appear as a pair of schoolgirls asking for Mia's autograph.
 Marshall himself has a brief cameo during the Genovian Independence Day Ball, alongside sister Penny.
 San Francisco Mayor Willie Brown portrayed himself in a cameo appearance, during which he is briefly interviewed upon arriving at the same ball.